lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDER-FUNCTIONS.md

 ## Filtering Content

 The last feature we need to implement is rendering the content - but only the content that matches the `activeTabId`.
-Instead of using `filter` to get the `contents` `VNodes`, we should use `find` - there will only ever be one tab selected at any given time.
+Instead of using `filter` to get the `contents` `VNode`s, we should use `find` - there will only ever be one tab selected at any given time.
 Use `find` instead of `filter` in the `render` function:

 ```js
 const contentFilter = (